Beagle / Jack Russell Terrier Hybrid Dogs

 Dori the Beagle / Jack Russell (Jack-A-Bee) at 3 weeks old—"She has the typical markings and ears of a Jack (ears a bigger, though) and the size of a Beagle.
 She is energetic, and playful, one of the smartest dogs I've ever owned, and gentle around small children.
 She's never met a person, or dog that she hasn't liked, and she keeps our yard free from birds, squirrels, and any other nasties which might possibly make their way in."

 Dori the Beagle / Jack Russell Terrier (Jack-A-Bee) as a puppy at 3 weeks old

-Morris the Jack-A-Bee puppy (Jack Russell / Beagle hybrid) at three months old—"He's incredibly intelligent, loves puppy school, is already almost completely housebroken and crate trained, knows how to sit, come when called and lie down.
+Morris the Jack-A-Bee puppy (Jack Russell / Beagle mix breed dog) at three months old—"He's incredibly intelligent, loves puppy school, is already almost completely housebroken and crate trained, knows how to sit, come when called and lie down.
 He loves his walk, and riding in the car."